 Councillors Zena Brabazon and Peray Ahmet were removed from their posts in the run-up to New Year.
-Both women were defeated by Ejiofor in the election to become the council’s new leader following the May 2018 borough elections, which saw Labour retain control of the borough but with reduced a majority.
+Both women were defeated by Ejiofor in the election to become the council’s new leader following the May 2018 borough elections, which saw Labour retain control of the borough but with a reduced majority.

 Ejiofor’s decision follows his sending an email to Labour council colleagues, dated 27 December 2018, complaining about leaks of confidential information to media outlets, including On London.
 His immediate concern was an article in the Observer on 22 December, which quoted “confidential memos” about Tottenham Hotspur Football Club complaining that streets surrounding their new ground, which is nearing completion, were not being kept clean enough and included comment from an unnamed councillor.

 “It is my view that it is fair to assume that the ‘anonymous councillor’ quoted in the story instigated the leaking of the documents,” Ejiofor wrote in the email, adding that the documents would have indicated “how delicate negotiations are between Spurs and the council at this time.”
 He asserted that “the only motive for leaking this story was to damage our Labour council,” and says that since the Observer article was published “the slow movement towards compromise his dissipated”.